-"Company" means Phillips-Van Heusen Corporation, a Delaware corporation, and any successor thereto, as provided in this Glossary of Defined Terms.
+"Company" means PVH Corp., a Delaware corporation, and any successor thereto.

 "Consultant" means any consultant or advisor to the Company or a Subsidiary.

 "Continuous Service" means that the provision of services to the Company or any Subsidiary in any capacity by an Employee is not interrupted or terminated.
 Continuous Service shall not be considered interrupted in the case of (i) any leave of absence approved by the Company or (ii) transfers between locations of the Company or between the Company, any Subsidiary, or any successor.
 A leave of absence approved by the Company shall include sick leave, military leave, or any other personal leave approved by an authorized representative of the Company.
 For purposes of Incentive Stock Options, no such leave may exceed 90 days, unless reemployment upon expiration of such leave is guaranteed by statute or contract.